-If you’ve done all of these things but still feel tired of life, you might need professional care.
+If you’ve done all of these things but still feel burned out and depressed, you might need professional care.
 Your needs may be physical or hormone-related.
 Whether you’re experiencing thyroid problems or a chemical imbalance in your brain, a trained medical professional can help you sort things out.

 Getting professional help is not a sign of weakness.
-Many mental illnesses are easily treated with proper medication, therapy, or other professional intervention.
+Many mental illnesses are curable with proper medication, therapy, or other professional intervention.
 Some long-term mental problems can be symptoms of physical problems, such as imbalanced thyroid hormones.

 “Medicines can cure, but a good doctor’s inspirational words can give the strength to fight from within.”

 Most people go through patches of time where they’re tired of life.
-Burnout is a real issue, especially during a crisis.
+Feeling burned out and depressed are real issues, especially during a crisis.
 Sometimes, small changes are all you need to get back on track.
 Take some time to focus on your own health, engage in hobbies, and reflect on good things.